Projective Isomonodromy and Galois Groups: An example of a monodromy evolving deformation

 \section{An example of a monodromy evolving deformation}

 In \cite{ChAb}, Chakravarty and Ablowitz describe the Darboux-Halphen system

 as a prototype of a class of non-linear systems arising as the integrability conditions of an associated Lax pair in the same way as the Painlev\'e and Schlesinger equations do.
-This system occurs in the Bianchi IX cosmological models and arises from a special reduction of the self-dual Yang-Mills (SDYM) equation ({\it cf}.~\cite{AbCla}, \cite{ChAb}, \cite{ChAb2}).
+This system occurs in the Bianchi IX cosmological models and arises from a special reduction of the self-dual Yang-Mills (SDYM) equation ({\it cf}.~\cite{AbCla}, \cite{ChAb}, \cite{ChAb2}, \cite{ohyama}).
 It is also related to the Chazy and Painlev\'e VI equations (see \cite{AbCla} for a complete study of such equations and reductions of the SDYM equation).
-We will follow Ohyama \cite{ohyama} who studied this equation in more details, and refer to \eqref{DaH} as the Darboux-Halphen V equation or DH-V for short.
+We will review and detail Ohyama's study \cite{ohyama} of this equation and refer to \eqref{DaH} as the Darboux-Halphen V Equation or DH-V for short.

-Originally ({\it cf}.~\cite{ChAb}) the DH-V system with the special condition $\phi=\omega_3=0$ arose from a geometrical problem studied by Darboux, who in 1878 obtained it as the integrability condition for the existence in Euclidean space of a one-parameter family of surfaces of second degree orthogonal to two arbitrary given independent families of parallel surfaces.
+Originally ({\it cf}.~\cite{ChAb}) the DH-V system with the special condition $\theta=\phi=0$, called the Halphen II equation (H II), arose from a geometrical problem studied by Darboux.
+In 1878 Darboux obtained this equation as the integrability condition for the existence in Euclidean space of a one-parameter family of surfaces orthogonal to two arbitrary given independent families of parallel surfaces (such a family is necessarily quadratic and ruled).
 Halphen solved this system in 1881.